-\section{Mitigating pulse delay via cavity optimization}
+\subsection{Mitigating pulse delay via cavity optimization}

 Here, we outline one of the main sources of infidelity in the CAPS gate, temporal-mode mismatch caused by the atomic-state-dependent pulse delay, and discuss practical mitigation measures.
-First, we derive explicit expressions for the atomic-state-dependent pulse delays in Sec.~\ref{app:pulse-delay-derivation}.
-Second, we present a concrete example that employs a Gaussian waveform in Sec.~\ref{app:gaussian-model}.
-Finally, we describe a practical method to mitigate temporal-mode mismatch by optimizing the cavity length in Sec.~\ref{app:cavity-length-optimization}.
+First, we derive explicit expressions for the atomic-state-dependent pulse delays in Appendix~\ref{app:pulse-delay-derivation}.
+Second, we present a concrete example that employs a Gaussian waveform in Appendix~\ref{app:gaussian-model}.
+Finally, we describe a practical method to mitigate temporal-mode mismatch by optimizing the cavity length in Appendix~\ref{app:cavity-length-optimization}.

-\subsection{State-dependent pulse delay}
+\subsubsection{State-dependent pulse delay}

 We consider that the atom is resonantly coupled to the cavity, $\Delta_a=0$, and perform the Taylor expansion of reflection functions of Eq.~\eqref{app_eq:freq-dep-reflection} as